 But as any supportive parent, you wouldn’t want them to miss out on an opportunity for the sake of some convenience.
 And this calls for the willingness to overcome obstacles in pursuit of a bright future for your child.

-Here are 5 tips for ensuring their safety while they study away from home.
+Here are 5 tips for ensuring their safety while they live in a college dorm on their own:

 1. Find out which housing type meets your safety standards.